 Documenting our Impact

-As we evaluate our programs, we have reflected on several key ingredients that make P.A.C.E. a success: our strong partnerships both internally and externally, our relationship with our key vendor partners and our focus on the women of today.
+As we evaluate our programs, we have reflected on several key ingredients that make P.A.C.E. a success: our strong partnerships both internally and externally, our relationship with our key vendor partners and our focus on the needs women of today.
 Since the lives of women have changed since we launched P.A.C.E., we continue to evaluate our curriculum to ensure that it remains relevant in our rapidly changing world.

-We have found that P.A.C.E. programs are most effective in communities where we have a strong presence.
-By focusing on our supply chain, we are better able to understand the specific needs and challenges in those areas, and by engaging with our vendors, we can support their business and ours.
-To date, suppliers in 16 countries are planning on or are currently implementing P.A.C.E.
+By engaging with our supply chain vendors, we can support their business and ours.
 These suppliers report benefits in the form of improved workforce productivity and performance and greater retention of workers.
 P.A.C.E. strengthens our relationship with our suppliers and enhances their performance, and it also deepens the sense of meaning and purpose among our employees.

 Evaluations of participants have documented our impact: Women who participate in P.A.C.E. report increased knowledge, skills and productivity, as well as higher self-esteem and confidence, as documented in the program’s evaluation results.
 They describe becoming better at communicating, managing their finances, taking care of their health and planning for the future.
 P.A.C.E. has also helped enhance women’s relationships at work, at home and in their communities.

 Women who participate in P.A.C.E. report increased knowledge, skills and productivity, as well as higher self-esteem and confidence.